-In fall 2021, Deloitte Consulting, LLP worked with the Savannah College of Art and Design (SCAD) to study why many users react so negatively to automated systems.
+In autumn 2021, Deloitte Consulting, LLP worked with the Savannah College of Art and Design (SCAD) to study why many users react so negatively to automated systems.
 (See sidebar, “The Deloitte and Savannah College of Art and Design (SCAD) study.”)
-More importantly, we wanted to know how government contact centers could combine the efficiency of technology with the empathetic assistance of a live person.
+More importantly, we wanted to know how government contact centres could combine the efficiency of technology with the empathetic assistance of a live person.

 Of course, governments simply cannot afford to staff at a level that allows for a personal touch for every transaction.
-At the same time, it is important that government contact centers—which include call centers, websites, mobile apps, and more—make delivering a satisfying experience the goal.
+At the same time, it is important that government contact centres—which include call centres, websites, mobile apps and more—make delivering a satisfying experience the goal.
 The challenge is making agencies’ automated systems responsive enough for people to have a trusted, satisfying experience while limiting expensive human contact.

-The good news is that government contact centers can deliver empathetic service by designing digital-first services that put serving people—not technology and efficiency—as the top priority.3
+The good news is that government contact centres can deliver empathetic service by designing digital-first services that put serving people—not technology and efficiency—as the top priority.3

 Empathetic technology can provide good service and limit those who need to speak with an agent to those with exceptional needs or particularly complex problems.
 New technologies make it possible to put together a system that can help people resolve their issues quickly, usually without conversing with an agent.

-A prior article (The future of government contact centers) highlighted how agencies are embracing digital tools to redefine contact-center experience to better serve customers, support employees, and further the overall mission of the agency.4 This follow-up article focuses on how agencies can improve automated systems, including IVR, and the broad potential benefits of a contact center that serves people not just more efficiently but in a more human way.
+A prior article (The future of government contact centres) highlighted how agencies are embracing digital tools to redefine contact-centre experience to better serve customers, support employees and further the overall mission of the agency.4 This follow-up article focusses on how agencies can improve automated systems, including IVR and the broad potential benefits of a contact centre that serves people not just more efficiently but in a more human way.

 Affective elements—including more and better communication and more empathetic and responsive language—helped measurably.
-Perhaps more intriguingly, callers appreciated the option to customize an automated voice: voice speed, gender, and even vocal inflection.
+Perhaps more intriguingly, callers appreciated the option to customise an automated voice: voice speed, gender and even vocal inflection.

-Government agencies should aim for the kind of contact response that leading corporate centers strive to achieve: quickly and accurately identifying the caller or website visitor, retrieving relevant and up-to-date program or enrollment information, and carrying that information through the whole transaction, all the way to resolution.
+Government agencies should aim for the kind of contact response that leading corporate centres strive to achieve: quickly and accurately identifying the caller or website visitor, retrieving relevant and up-to-date programme or enrolment information and carrying that information through the whole transaction, all the way to resolution.
 It’s about solving people’s problems without making them jump through unnecessary hoops.

-Historically, the most common measures of contact center performance have focused on speed—the time a caller spends on hold, for instance, or the length of time a representative spends on each call.
+Historically, the most common measures of contact centre performance have focussed on speed—the time a caller spends on hold, for instance, or the length of time a representative spends on each call.
 The drive to answer calls quickly or to finish a conversation fast has in many cases ignored the most critical quality measure: Did you satisfactorily solve that person’s problem?

 The ultimate gauge should be successfully completed transactions—ideally without requiring a human agent’s intervention.
 To achieve that often means having robust human-technology intervention.

-Contact centers can be responsive without major overhauls under even extraordinary circumstances.
-Due to the COVID-19 pandemic, the Virginia Department of Health (VDH) struggled to answer a flood of queries from residents about vaccine availability, COVID updates, vaccination appointment scheduling, and more.
-After an initial attempt to manage an internal call center desk, VDH oversaw the building and implementation of a bilingual chatbot, which could handle frequently asked questions about COVID-19 in English and Spanish.7 Within three months, the VDH chatbot had logged more than 116,000 sessions, satisfying callers, who no longer had to wait to speak to an agent.8
+Contact centres can be responsive without major overhauls under even extraordinary circumstances.
+Due to the COVID-19 pandemic, the Virginia Department of Health (VDH) struggled to answer a flood of queries from residents about vaccine availability, COVID updates, vaccination appointment scheduling and more.
+After an initial attempt to manage an internal call centre desk, VDH oversaw the building and implementation of a bilingual chatbot, which could handle frequently asked questions about COVID-19 in English and Spanish.7 Within three months, the VDH chatbot had logged more than 116,000 sessions, satisfying callers, who no longer had to wait to speak to an agent.8

-Based on our study with SCAD, there are five design features that contact center leaders can introduce to IVR and other automated systems that can help to boost trust, satisfaction, and problem resolution.
+Based on our study with SCAD, there are five design features that contact centre leaders can introduce to IVR and other automated systems that can help to boost trust, satisfaction and problem resolution.
 Some of these improve the interactions, such as by providing post-call summaries, while others can help improve callers’ feelings about both the system and the agency behind it.

-How can agencies use human-centered design and intuitive digital technology tools to create a superior user experience, making IVR technology more friendly, trusted, empathetic, and personalized?
+How can agencies use human-centred design and intuitive digital technology tools to create a superior user experience, making IVR technology more friendly, trusted, empathetic and personalised?

 New technology is constantly becoming available, with superior voice recognition helping to ameliorate the common caller complaint of automated systems misunderstanding their words.
 Agencies may need to engage or hire trained staffers at first, to set up systems and manually tune them in the initial months of use; fortunately, AI advances mean faster learning and lower ongoing costs.12

-For agencies that routinely field calls from repeat users, AI/ML apps are aiding understanding,13 and new systems can give callers the option to customize automated voices for speed, gender, and other vocal features—and to remember preferences for future calls.14
+For agencies that routinely field calls from repeat users, AI/ML apps are aiding understanding13 and new systems can give callers the option to customise automated voices for speed, gender and other vocal features—and to remember preferences for future calls.14

-But arguably, IVR technology is less important than IVR design.15 Setting up a system that clearly, efficiently, and empathetically welcomes users and guides them through a transaction requires careful setup, minimization of user time and effort, knowledge of who callers are—both individually and in aggregate—and testing.
-Agency contact centers should study human-centered design and incorporate it into service delivery,16 no matter how citizens choose to initiate contact.
+But arguably, IVR technology is less important than IVR design.15 Setting up a system that clearly, efficiently, and empathetically welcomes users and guides them through a transaction requires careful setup, minimisation of user time and effort, knowledge of who callers are—both individually and in aggregate—and testing.
+Agency contact centres should study human-centred design and incorporate it into service delivery,16 no matter how citizens choose to initiate contact.

-Some contact centers might seem designed to make visitors feel unwelcome: failing to recognize logins or phone numbers at the beginning, demanding that users repeatedly enter the same account or verification information, failing to understand questions, presenting unclear options, not remembering where a user left off during their last visit, and burying solutions beneath convoluted language or endless click-through screens.
+Some contact centres might seem designed to make visitors feel unwelcome: failing to recognise logins or phone numbers at the beginning, demanding that users repeatedly enter the same account or verification information, failing to understand questions, presenting unclear options, not remembering where a user left off during their last visit and burying solutions beneath convoluted language or endless click-through screens.
 Government systems, often less sophisticated than most leading corporate contact systems, tend to be frequent offenders.17

 Traditionally, state departments of motor vehicles are serious pain points for citizens, who often approach interactions with dread, expecting hours of frustration.
 DMVs that dramatically streamline routine transactions can help build goodwill.
 Effective chatbots can be key to this effort.

-The California DMV’s chatbot, dubbed Miles, handles millions of user interactions, answering queries, providing information, and completing transactions.
-Over three months in fall 2021, of some 2.3 million interactions during working hours, only 6% of users escalated their sessions to speak with live agents.
+The California DMV’s chatbot, dubbed Miles, handles millions of user interactions, answering queries, providing information and completing transactions.
+Over three months in autumn 2021, of some 2.3 million interactions during working hours, only 6% of users escalated their sessions to speak with live agents.
 Key to Miles’ success is a constant process of updating its knowledge base based on trending topics and unresolved queries.19

-Again, citizens’ interactions with agency contact centers have a real impact on their trust in government as a whole.
-As we’ve discussed in earlier articles, Americans view state and local agencies—those with which they interact directly—more positively than the federal government overall.20 And since people increasingly deal with agencies online, contact centers are ever more important in building public trust with secure and user-friendly services.
+Again, citizens’ interactions with agency contact centres have a real impact on their trust in government as a whole.
+As we’ve discussed in earlier articles, Americans view state and local agencies—those with which they interact directly—more positively than the federal government overall.20 And since people increasingly deal with agencies online, contact centres are ever more important in building public trust with secure and user-friendly services.